f5devcentral/f5-big-iq-lab/docs/class2/module1/lab1.rst

 |

-.. note:: **[New 6.0.1]** IP Pool can be used for the management IP.
+.. note:: IP Pool can be used for the management IP.
 See BIG-IQ documentation for more information (the VM template need some pre-work).

 Click on the *Management IP* tab and setup the following: